 Having a chance to hop on the back of a motorbike and deal with all the surprises and the chaotic traffic, will surely give you an adrenaline rush and improve your reaction time immensely.

 It gives you the flexibility

 Thanks to a high level of flexibility, motorbikes can help you to access many places regardless of the distance or topography, which a car or bus can never do.
 If you prefer to explore the pathways instead of moving on the high road, you surely need a motorbike to do that.
 You may go to a village on the mountain and just want to stop for a photo of that breathtaking view.
 Easy, pull your bike over and do it!
 Or simply you want to stop by a street vendor for a short break.
 With a bus, the journey is always fixed from stop A to stop B, and you can’t do much while sitting in the bus except sightseeing.
-However, a flexible schedule while traveling on a bike will give you more chances to incorporate interesting activities such as sightseeing, leisure, communication or photography during the trip.
+However, a flexible schedule while traveling on a bike will give you more chances to incorporate interesting activities such as sightseeing, leisure, communication, exploring food streets or photography during the trip.